Cheukting/coursera-aml-docker/README.md

 If you want to continue working from a particular checkpoint, you should run a new container from your saved image by executing `docker run -it -p 127.0.0.1:8080:8080 --name coursera-aml-2 coursera-aml-snap-1`.
 Notice that we incremented index in the container name, because we created a new container.

+# Running it using Google Cloud Platform
+Check out https://github.com/Cheukting/GCP-GPU-Jupyter for using Terraform to launch this docker app to GCP